Increasing Your Health and Happiness at Home, One Tail at a Time

 In addition to exercise and a healthy diet, pets can help improve heart health.
-Did you know that dog owners have shown a significantly better survival rate 1 year after a heart attack2?
-Twenty years of research also highlights the long-term benefits of having a cat in your daily life: people who owned a cat were 60% less likely to die of a heart attack than those who had never owned a cat2!
-In fact, pet owners have a lower risk of dying of any cardiac disease, including heart failure.2
+Did you know that some studies have shown that pet owners have better survival rates following certain kinds of heart conditions3?
+Also, one study showed that people with a history of cat ownership were less likely to die of a heart attack than those who had never owned a cat3!

 Unleash a new enthusiasm for exercise